sogno-platform/dpsim/docs/hugo/content/en/docs/Getting started/install.md

 ## Pip Package Installation

-Then, DPsim can be installed as a Python module:
+Then, DPsim can be installed as a Python module in Linux:

 ```shell
 pip install dpsim
 ```

+Some examples also need additional packages to process the data or show graphics.
+Please have a look at the import section of them in case you run into any errors.

 # From Source